winbench/bench/docs/content/ref/apps.md

 +++
 date = "2016-06-22T13:44:20+02:00"
-description = "A list with all included apps and appg roups" draft = true title = "App Library" weight = 1
+description = "A list with all included apps and app groups" draft = true title = "App Library" weight = 1